-Rouse mentions that mainframe computing author John Young uses scalability in this way when he describes an operating system that is able to continue delivering excellent speed and reliability when new CPUs are introduced.
+Rouse mentions that mainframe computing author John Young uses scalability in this way when he describes an operating system that can continue delivering excellent speed and reliability when new CPUs are introduced.
 Similarly, fonts that are said to have scalability won’t degrade when they are expanded or shrunk.

 Tech Definition #2

-In other cases, Rouse notes, scalability is referring to “the ability not only to function well in the rescaled situation but to actually take full advantage of it.”
+In other cases, Rouse notes, scalability refers to “the ability not only to function well in the rescaled situation but to actually take full advantage of it.”

 Scalable SSD Cloud

-The above video promotes scaling within SSD cloud server hosting environments due to their basically limitless nature.
-As long as your application is cloud-ready, you can scale it up to whatever size you need seamlessly.
-Performance remains strong in part because the enterprise solid-state drives used for our market-leading Cloud Server Hosting platform are up to 100 times faster than our previous storage solution.
+The above video promotes scaling within SSD cloud server hosting environments due to their limitless nature.
+As long as your application is cloud-ready, you can seamlessly scale it up to whatever size you need.
+Performance remains strong partly because the enterprise solid-state drives used for our market-leading VPS Hosting platform are up to 100 times faster than our previous storage solution.